 SQL> shutdown immediate ASM diskgroups volume disabled ASM diskgroups dismounted ASM instance shutdown

-NOTE: Optionally we can also use command srvctl to stop and start ASM instances.
+NOTE: Optionally we can also use the command srvctl to stop and start ASM instances.

 srvctl stop asm or srvctl stop asm -f srvctl start asm